 (2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the variation agreement shall operate and take effect notwithstanding any other Act or law.

-[Section 3A inserted by No. 17 of 1985 s.
+[Section 3A inserted: No. 17 of 1985 s.
 4.]

 4. Entry on certain Crown lands by Company